The structure of the Curriculum Vitae

 With an online application, put all the attachments in one PDF document.
 Pay attention to the maximum size allowed (3MB) so that the file will not be too large.

 When you wish to send only a few certificates (less than 5), you can simply attach these in the same document following your CV.
 This is also the case for online applications.
-When you have more than around 5, please create a table of contents.
+When you have more than 5, please create a table of contents.

 - You can use your personalized letterhead here.